Sachinxmpl/ReactJs/contextAPI.md

 # Using context api

 ```
-    step 1 : Create a context in same of differenct file
+    step 1 : Create a context in same or different file

             import React, { createContext } from "react"